-Managing the electric power sector’s physical and financial exposure to extreme weather and climate events
+Managing exposure to weather and climate uncertainty and extremes

-The U.S. electric power industry is increasingly cognizant of its vulnerability to extreme weather.
-Extreme temperatures (heat waves, cold snaps) are associated with spikes in electricity demand.
-Hydrologic extremes (especially drought) can also disrupt power system operations.
-Drought impacts power systems in two main ways: 1) it reduces hydropower production via lower streamflow; and 2) it disrupts operations at steam-based thermal power plants (nuclear, coal and even natural gas) that require large quantities of cooling water.
+Many critical industries are increasingly cognizant of their vulnerability to extreme weather, which can cause physical damages to sensitive equipment and shocks in supply and demand.
+For example, in electric power systems extreme temperatures (heat waves, cold snaps) are associated with spikes in electricity demand.
+Hydrologic extremes (especially drought) can also disrupt power system operations by reducing hydropower production and disrupting operations at steam-based thermal power plants (nuclear, coal and even natural gas) that require large quantities of cooling water.
+Flooding and high winds from extreme storms can damage low and high voltage transmission and sensitive equipment at electrical substations.

 Su, Y., Kern, J.D., Reed, P., Characklis, G. (2020).
 “Compound Hydrometeorological Extremes Across Multiple Timescales Drive Volatility in California Electricity Market Prices and Emissions”.
 Applied Energy.